kean/Nuke/Documentation/Migrations/Nuke 12 Migration Guide.md

 - Transition animations are disabled by default
 - Progress updates no longer trigger `content` reload

 So it's best to think about it as an entirely new component, rather than an improvement of the previous one.
-This is one of the major reasons that instead of API deprecations, this release straight-up changes the exisitng APIs.
+This is one of the major reasons that instead of API deprecations, this release straight-up changes the existing APIs.

 To achieve the previous sizing behavior, you'll now need to provide a `content` closure – just like with `AsyncImage`.
 It's slightly more code, but it provides you complete access to the underlying image.